amondnet/orchestrate-java-client/www/source/querying.html.md

 String lastRef = "a7d0ba2036de8b02"; // likely kept from an earlier operation JsonNode newProperties = new ObjectMapper().readTree("{ \"foo\" : \"bar\" }");
 try {
-    RelationMetadata friendship =
+    RelationshipMetadata friendship =
-        client.relation("users", "test1@test.com")
+        client.relationship("users", "test1@test.com")
               .to("users", "test2@test.com")
               .ifMatch(lastRef)
               .put("friend", newProperties)
               .get();
 } catch (ItemVersionMismatchException ex) {
    // update failed because the refs do not match.
 This would usually
-   // mean the relation was updated since we last read it.
+   // mean the relationship was updated since we last read it.
 }

 ```

-You may also want to be sure you are inserting a NEW Relation, and not unintentionally
+You may also want to be sure you are inserting a NEW Relationship, and not unintentionally
-updating a Relation that was already written, with the sime kind, and for the same two items.
+updating a Relationship that was already written, with the same relation, and for the same two items.

 ```
 // store the new 'friend' data if the key 'test1@test.com' does not
 // already have a 'friend' relation with the key 'test2@test.com' JsonNode properties = new ObjectMapper().readTree("{ \"foo\" : \"bar\" }");
 try {
-    RelationMetadata friendship =
+    RelationshipMetadata friendship =
-        client.relation("users", "test1@test.com")
+        client.relationship("users", "test1@test.com")
               .to("users", "test2@test.com")
               .ifAbsent()
               .put("friend", properties)